-The recent studies show that turmeric contains powerful medicinal properties, it has natural anti-inflammatory compound, it is a natural antioxidant and believes that it lowers the risk of brain diseases, heart diseases, Alzheimer diseases and fights against depression and age-related chronic diseases.
+Recent studies show that turmeric contains powerful medicinal properties, it has a natural anti-inflammatory compound, it is a natural antioxidant, and believes that it lowers the risk of brain diseases, heart diseases, Alzheimer's diseases, and fights against depression and age-related chronic diseases.

 Indians mainly use turmeric for its antifungal properties and antibacterial properties.
 Most of the Indian families coat the raw meat with turmeric for prepping.

 It is one of the home remedies for minor cuts, bruises, and burns.
 In my childhood days, I have seen my grandmom applies turmeric powder when we have small and minor scratches on our legs while playing.

 Even now when we want to store the raw meat in the refrigerator for a longer time, we always rub the chicken with turmeric, and then we refrigerate or freeze it.

 And the Indians generally use ground turmeric.
 Usually sun-dried and available as dried turmeric.
 So my mom buys the dried turmeric roots from the stores, and she grinds it fine and silky powder with the help of a grinding machine.
 This way it can be stored for up to one year.

 And she always packs a small bag of turmeric for me which I use it for a couple of years here in the United States.

 Manjal in Tamil, pasupu in Telugu and haldi in Hindi.

 I always hear how to use turmeric in food apart from the curry.
 Since turmeric does not have a bold flavor, you may use it along with your meat rubs or other spices.
 Generally, blend well with herbs and will not tastes distinctive.

 When using vegetables, turmeric powder can change the vegetable with the hue of golden yellow.
 And the taste of the vegetable can also slightly changes.